Nronaldo/Neural-Networks-and-Deep-Learning/README.md

 Writing these notebooks was very useful for me.
 Whether you will find them useful is more uncertain.
 If you want to learn more about neural networks and deep learning, I strongly advise you to read the book itself !

-The pictures are screenshots from the book that I included in my summary.
+The pictures are screenshots from the book that I included in my summary. ``NNDL_file`` contains the MNIST data, and is taken from Nielsen's downloadable file [here](https://github.com/mnielsen/neural-networks-and-deep-learning).